Fox's Book of Martyrs

 thirteenth century, the popedom was at the summit of mortal dominion; it was

-independent of all kingdoms; it ruled with a rank of influence never before or since possessed by a human scepter; it was
+independent of all kingdoms; it ruled with a rank of influence never before or

-the acknowledged sovereign of body and soul; to all earthly intents its power
+and soul; to all earthly intents its power was immeasurable for good or evil.

-was immeasurable for good or evil.
-It might have spread literature, peace,
+It might have spread literature, peace, freedom, and Christianity to the ends

-freedom, and Christianity to the ends of Europe, or the world.
-But its nature
+of Europe, or the world.
+But its nature was hostile; its fuller triumph only

-was hostile; its fuller triumph only disclosed its fuller evil; and, to the
+disclosed its fuller evil; and, to the shame of human reason, and the terror

-shame of human reason, and the terror and suffering of human virtue, Rome, in
+and suffering of human virtue, Rome, in the hour of its consummate grandeur,

-the hour of its consummate grandeur, teemed with the monstrous and horrid birth
+teemed with the monstrous and horrid birth of the INQUISITION!

 Chapter 6 - Persecution in Italy under the Papacy